 - PowerShell Get File Last Modified Date

-- PowerShell Get-Date Format
+- PowerShell Get-Date To String

 I am Bijay a Microsoft MVP (10 times – My MVP Profile) in SharePoint and have more than 17 years of expertise in SharePoint Online Office 365, SharePoint subscription edition, and SharePoint 2019/2016/2013.
 Currently working in my own venture TSInfo Technologies a SharePoint development, consulting, and training company.
 I also run the popular SharePoint website EnjoySharePoint.com